 The laboratory data is important information that not only helps select and place the VAD, but also identifies possible blood infections in the body that could delay line placement and possible clotting conditions in the blood that could lead to bleeding.
 The laboratory data considered remarkable is:

 - The White Blood Cell Count (WBC) and the Blood Culture test results can indicate a possible infection.
-White blood cells fight infection and a high test result can indicate infection that may be due to a current blood stream infection (BSI) or central line-associated bloodstream infection (CLABSI).
-A Blood culture helps identify bacteria or fungi present in the bloodstream and how to treat it.
-If either the WBC or Blood Culture test indicates an infection, that would require a delay in line placement by 48 hours, i.e. a 48 hour “line holiday”, to prevent the new central line from possibly becoming infected.
-However, outside of a hospital setting this data isn’t always available, so it is important to evaluate the patient for symptoms that may indicate elevated WBCs, such as a fever or sweating, and enact the 48 hour delay in line placement if necessary.
+White blood cells fight infection and a high test result can indicate an infection that may be due to a current bloodstream infection (BSI) or central line-associated bloodstream infection (CLABSI).
+A Blood culture helps identify bacteria or fungi present in the bloodstream and how to treat them.
+If either the WBC or Blood Culture test indicates an infection, that would require a delay in line placement by 48 hours, i.e. a 48-hour “line holiday”, to prevent the new central line from possibly becoming infected.
+However, outside of a hospital setting this data isn’t always available, so it is important to evaluate the patient for symptoms that may indicate elevated WBCs, such as a fever or sweating, and enact the 48-hour delay in line placement if necessary.

 - The Blood Urea Nitrogen (BUN), Creatinine, and Glomerular Filtration Rate (GFR) can determine current kidney function and line placement.
 A dialysis patient or future dialysis patient will need to have the veins in their arms preserved, which would be the site for future fistula/graft placement.
 Vascular Wellness follows Kidney Disease Outcomes Quality Initiative (KDOQI) guidelines for line placement such that if lab results show creatinine is equal to 2 or greater or GFR is below approximately 45, which indicates stage 3 Chronic Kidney Disease, approval of either managing physician or Nephrologist is required prior to placing a Midline or PICC.